 Apparently a walkway was installed when the house was built, but it sunk in a lot over the years and the grass grew right over it.

 Amazing.
 Now we had a walkway under the grass to contend with.

-Our original plan was dig 8″ down, lay hard pack gravel, sand, then pavers.
-This is how we did it with our paver patio installation.
+Our original plan was to dig 8″ down, lay hard pack gravel, sand, then pavers.
+Because this is how we did it with our paver patio installation.

 However, that would mean digging out whatever walkway was there and who knows what mess that would create.

 Working Over A Troublesome Area

 The second challenge we knew about but didn’t realize how close to the surface it would be—It was an old dry well box.

 If you see the bare spot in the grass, that’s where there is a concrete box under the grass.